Ensono/stacks-nx-plugins/CONTRIBUTING.md

 1. `verifyPluginCanBeInstalled()`: Checks to see if the workspace is compatible

-2. `hasGeneratorExecutedForProject()`: If the generator can only be ran once, this ensure that the `nx.json` and stacks `executedGenerators` list is correctly updated.
+2. `hasGeneratorExecutedForProject()`: If the generator can only be ran once, this ensures that the `nx.json` and stacks `executedGenerators` list is correctly updated.

 Once the code has been written for your generators, you must create corresponding e2e tests to ensure that your plugin can be built, published and executed within a stacks/nx workspace.